 I typed up 16 statements related to the test material, some true and some false.
 I divided the girls into pairs and each pair got all 16 pieces of paper in a pile.
 They divided them into true and false and then I checked them.
 Once each pair’s true/false separations were correct, the girls took turns explaining why each was false and restated it so it was true (for example: Mexico won the Mexican-American War was corrected to America won the Mexican-American War).
 Afterwards, in their pairs, they wrote two true and two false statements related to the material that had not already been covered, swapped them with another pair, and they sorted and fixed them one more time.

-We also played THIS review game afterwards with some of the larger topics from the semester just to make sure they hadn’t brain dumped *everything* over break, because their final exam is closer than they realize. ***Exciting update, this post has been featured on the TpT Blog!***
+We also played THIS review game afterwards with some of the larger topics from the semester just to make sure they hadn’t brain dumped *everything* over break, because their final exam is closer than they realize. ***Exciting update, this post has been featured on the TpT Blog!*** Click HERE to read about how I will be playing this on white boards this year!!!

 Do you have any new strategies or tips that other teachers would benefit from, especially as it gets close to the end of the year?
 I’d love to read about them in the comments 🙂